English

 6.2 Anti-corruption

 The company has zero tolerance for corruption and influence peddling, and bribery must not occur between us and our business partners.
-The company’s Suppliers must actively distance themselves from all forms of corruption and must comply with laws and regulations relating to bribery, corruption, anti-money laundering, fraud and other illegal business activities.
+The Company’s Suppliers shall actively reject all forms of corruption and shall comply with laws and regulations relating to bribery, corruption, anti-money laundering, fraud and other illegal business activities.

-Suppliers shall not offer, solicit, promise, receive or give any form of undue advantage, favor or inducement to anyone for the purpose of obtaining personal or business advantage.
+Suppliers shall not offer, solicit, promise, receive or give any form of improper advantage, favor or incentive to anyone for the purpose of obtaining personal or business advantage.
 This applies regardless of whether this benefit is offered directly or indirectly through others.

 Suppliers are expected to develop and implement anti-corruption guidelines, internal control measures and training that are proportionately adapted to their business.